hifiberry/hbos-ui/development.md

 # Phase 3

 * Player change in audiocontrol (another player becomes active)
-* Show active player
-* Queue management (clear queue, add album, add song, ...)
+* Queue management (clear queue, add album, add song, ...) *done*
-* Web radio browser
+* Web radio browser *done*
 * like/unlike song
 * volume control
 * Show library loading progress
 * Improve album view (e.g. /library/albums/10518654235945294040):
   - display some meta data on the songs (e.g. length)
-  - if the artist isn't the same at the album artist, display artist name on the song
+  - if the artist isn't the same at the album artist, display artist name on the song *done*
-  - remove the icon on each song
+  - remove the icon on each song *done*

 # Phase 4